-A log in the mode of full text in a single line refers to a complete log in a single line.
-CLS uses the line break
+A log with full text in a single line means a line is a full log.
+When CLS collects logs, it uses

-Assume that the raw log is as follows:
+Assume a log contains raw data as follows:

 Tue Jan 22 12:08:15 CST 2019 Installed: libjpeg-turbo-static-1.2.90-6.el7.x86_64

 __CONTENT__:Tue Jan 22 12:08:15 CST 2019 Installed: libjpeg-turbo-static-1.2.90-6.el7.x86_64

 Log in to the CLS Console, and click Logset in the left sidebar.

 Select a logset, click Add Log Topic, enter the log topic name, e.g.